theias/ias_package_shell/doc/ias-guided-packaging-directory-allocations.md

 # Transient Locations

 The following are used inside of project directory and have rules about being checked in.
-They are there for convienence: you check out a project, and it should know where transient files go.
+They are there for convenience: you check out a project, and it should know where transient files go.

 Not all projects will have all of these transient locations.
 If the directories get